1. Getting Started: Part I

 Check your final axes order and stick/switch directions (see next figure).

 All of the above guides (examples of the Approaches 1/2/3) result in the following mapping: see next image showing the standard axes order.
-The left axis sliders are from Joystick Gremlin (from Approach 2 if you are using it).
+The left axis sliders are from your remapping program (from Approach 2 if you are using it).
 Further, note that this graphic shows the proper axis direction for each function.
-For instance, full left aileron stick corresponds to the Joystick Gremlin (left side, axis 8) slider being all the way down.
+For instance, full left aileron stick corresponds to the remapping program (left side, axis 8) slider being all the way down.
 In the simulator, full left aileron stick is all the way left, and so on.
 You can confirm each axis by applying full stick throws, full knob (flap), and full switch/button positions.
-If an axis needs to be reversed, it can be done inside your transmitter or inside JG (if used) with the Response Curve -> Invert for the axis (e.g., see this JG example).
+If an axis needs to be reversed, it can be done inside your transmitter or inside your remapping program (JoystickTools or Joystick Gremlin).

 Side-by-side graphic of the joystick axis mapping.
-On the left, a screen capture from Joystick Gremlin (if used) shows the vJoy axes that feed into the simulator.
+On the left, a screen capture from Joystick Gremlin shows the vJoy axes that feed into the simulator (JoystickTools will show a different display, see videos).
 On the right, SeligSIM’s standard axes order with the sliders at their maximum positions for the corresponding maximum control inputs indicated.

 If you are setting up a controller that does not quite follow one of the samples above, it is important to understand axis priority.
 Clearly, if you have a 4 channel radio, you will map that to ailerons, elevator, rudder, and throttle.
 But what if you have a 5 channel radio to map?
 What are the allowable distributions of controls?
 The table below shows the normal setups for 4 through to 8 axes.
 If you have a 5 channel radio to setup, the first four channels will map to ailerons, elevator, rudder, and throttle.
 But what happens to the 5th channel?
 Out of the remaining gear, flaps, resets, and flight mode functions, does any one of them take priority?
 Yes.
 Gear takes priority over the other three.
 The priority goes: Gear, Flaps, Resets, and Flight Modes.
 Following this approach, the setups are shown in the table below.